cowwoc/jace/readme.txt

 - "JObject::~JObject - Unable to delete the global ref" is no longer printed on JVM shutdown
 - Jace now throws a more specific exception (VirtualMachineShutdownError instead of JNIException) if a method is invoked after the JVM has already shut down.
+- jaceCreateInstance() would crash if the JVM was not created by Jace; fixed.
+- PeerEnhancer was generating invalid bytecode (INVOKEVIRTUAL instead of INVOKESPECIAL for private methods); fixed.

 Compatibility breakers: